-This current decade may belong to Artificial Intelligence or Chatbots, but the entire century belongs to human interactions.
+This current decade may belong to Artificial Intelligence or Chatbots, but the entire century belongs to human-to-human interactions.
 In short, all customers crave a human touch in the interactions they have with your business.

 The wrong way: “We will get back to you soon!”

 The right way: “I have shared your case with our product team.
 They are working to resolve your issue at the earliest.
 Miranda, our customer service rep assigned to your case is keeping a firm track and will update you shortly.
 Have a great day!”

 No matter if you interact with a customer over the phone or a chat window, try to keep the “human touch” alive in every conversation.

 The way you communicate with your customers says a lot about your business.
 Your customers probably have a lot of work already on their plates and would not like the communication process to be tiring.